iwantmyname/blog/src/2016/05/sunsetting-of-some-second-level-centralnic-tlds.md

 Perhaps there was just less interest with [all the new gTLDs available](https://iwantmyname.com/domains/new-gtld-domain-extensions).

 If there are any furture changes or sunsetting of other CentralNic second-level domains, we'll be sure to let you know.
 If you have any questions, [just let us know](https://iwantmyname.com/support).
-But the number of domains affecting is fairly small, so won't affect most customers.
+But the number of domains affected is fairly small, so won't affect most customers.